 Whatever mix of closed or open questions you’re looking to include and in whatever format, it’s quick and easy to do with our simple to use survey tools, which include ready-made and customisable HR survey templates, an extensive question library and advanced features.

 Flexible distribution options

 From email and web to SMS, it’s easy to reach out and encourage your employees to complete your survey in way and at a time that is most convenient for them.
 This helps to maximise your response rate and what you’re able to do with the information.

 Analysis and reporting tools

 Not only is it easy to identify trends or correlations in your data, strong reporting tools with smart dashboards featuring a wide range of charts and graphical formats, means it’s simple to present your findings to colleagues and employees, and communicate what you intend to do next.

-With potentially a wide range of different questions and areas you would like to cover off in your employee exit survey and exit interview if you decide to run one, it's always helpful to draw on some ready-made examples.
-So, to help, you may want to look at our selection of fully customisable HR survey templates.
+With potentially a wide range of different questions and areas you would like to cover off in your employee exit interview it’s always helpful to draw on a ready-made example.
+So, to help, you may want to look at our fully customisable employee exit interview template.